 Stock transactions are accounted for at the date of the transaction (sale or purchase of securities).
-Interest income is accounted on an accrual basis.
-Dividends are accounted on the date of the previous dividends.
+Interest income is accounted on an accrual basis Dividends are accounted on the date of the previous dividends.
 Value of securities is calculated based on weighted average cost.

-Short-term and fixed return investments, discounts and commission charges are amortised and classified as investment income.
-Cost of sold securities are measured by amortised value.
+As for short-term L fixed-yield investments, discounts and issue income are amortized and are accounted for in investment income.
+The value of the securities sold is calculated on the basis of amortized cost.